 Wellcome Trust / UK Research and Innovation (UKRI) / National Institute for Health and Care Research (NIHR) funded authors

-Self-archiving may be a viable route to compliance if you have worked through our ‘Publishing Open Access’ page and found that funds are unavailable to support open access of the final published version in the journal you are targeting:
+Self-archiving may be a practical option for compliance if you have gone through our ‘Publishing Open Access’ page and determined that funds are not available to pay a publisher to make your output open access.

-• Once the paper has been accepted for publication, you must deposit the AAM in Pure as soon as possible.
-Ensure the paper is linked to the Pure record for your grant (use the ‘Projects’ link) and add the following comment to the Pure record:
+Once the manuscript has been accepted for publication, you must deposit the AAM in Pure as soon as possible.
+Ensure the AAM is linked to the Pure record for your grant (use the ‘Projects’ link) and add the following comment to the Pure record:

-The library Open Access team will then prioritise the record and ensure that it is made open when the paper is published.
+The library Open Access team will then prioritise the record and ensure that it is made open when the manuscript is published.

-• If your paper acknowledges funding from Wellcome Trust, National Institute for Health and Care Research (NIHR), Biotechnology and Biological Sciences Research Council (BBSRC) or Medical Research Council (MRC) you should also ensure the AAM is deposited in Europe PubMed Central.
+If your manuscript acknowledges funding from Wellcome Trust, National Institute for Health and Care Research (NIHR), Biotechnology and Biological Sciences Research Council (BBSRC) or Medical Research Council (MRC), you should also ensure the AAM is also deposited in Europe PubMed Central.

 Cancer Research UK